hyperledger/besu-docs/docs/public-networks/reference/plugin-api-interfaces.md

 # Plugin API interfaces

-API interfaces in Besu allow users to [build plugins](../../public-networks/concepts/plugins.md) to extend Besu functionality.
+API interfaces in Besu allow users to [build plugins](../concepts/plugins.md) to extend Besu's functionality.

 For more information about the available interfaces, see the [Plugin API Javadoc](https://javadoc.io/doc/org.hyperledger.besu/plugin-api/latest/index.html).